 To keep up with online grocery orders in Victoria, the ‘Fresh Food People’ are now building the largest automated grocery distribution centre in the world.

 The centre will handle over 13,000 different products, run 24-hours per day, seven days per week and provide the bulk of all Victoria’s grocery needs.
-At the cost of $560 million (up from an originally estimated $350 million) it will grow Woolworths’ total range by over 30% to between 60,000 and 70,000 products to match consumer demand.
+At the cost of $560 million (up from an originally estimated $350 million) it will grow Woolworths’ total range by over 30 per cent to between 60,000 and 70,000 products to match consumer demand.
 All of this done on a 15.9-hectare chunk of earth.

 If there’s any sign of a growing need for logistics and distribution centres in a mounting online retail environment, surely this is Australia’s beacon.